 Professional practice

-Louise’s practice covers commercial and commercial/chancery litigation and arbitration, including banking and finance litigation, fraud, insolvency/restructuring and company law.
+Louise’s practice covers commercial and commercial/chancery litigation and arbitration, including banking and finance litigation, fraud, insolvency and company law.

 She is recommended in Chambers and Partners for Chancery: Commercial, for Fraud: Civil, for Banking & Finance and for Restructuring & Insolvency.
-She is described as “exceptional”, “absolutely outstanding”, an “extremely effective advocate”, “user-friendly and responsive” and “a joy to work with”.
-She is recommended for Banking & Finance and for Insolvency in the Legal 500, where she is described as “Calm and clear under pressure.
-Totally unflappable but responsive and direct when necessary.
-Thinks very creatively and has a track record of coming up with the winning point.”
+She is described as a “phenomenal silk”, “excellent”, “on top of the detail”, “good at thinking commercially about the case from the client’s perspective” and “a real team player”.
+She is recommended for Banking & Finance, for Fraud: Civil and for Insolvency in the Legal 500, where she is described as “exceptionally bright” and a “Super smart and user-friendly, impactful advocate”.

 Louise’s recent work has included:

 Stanford International Bank Limited (in liquidation) v HSBC Bank plc, acting for HSBC defending claims for breach of the Quincecare duty and in dishonest assistance, arising from the Ponzi scheme of Allen Stanford.
 The trial was due to be one of the Lawyer’s Top Trials of 2021.
-HSBC successfully applied to strike out the vast majority of the claims: Court of Appeal decision at [2021] EWCA Civ 535, and Supreme Court at [2022] UKSC 34.
+HSBC successfully applied to strike out the vast majority of the claims: Court of Appeal decision at [2021] 1 WLR 3507, and Supreme Court at [2023] AC 761.

-Ivanishvili v Credit Suisse Life (Bermuda) Limited: acting for the Plaintiffs in the dispute between Bidzina Ivanishvili (the former Prime Minister of Georgia) and other plaintiffs and Credit Suisse Life (Bermuda) Limited (“CS Life”), arising out of a long-running fraud committed by an employee of Credit Suisse.
-The Plaintiffs’ claims succeeded following trial in Bermuda from October to December 2021 and judgment in the sum of over USD600m was upheld after an appeal heard over 5 days in December 2022.
+Ivanishvili v Credit Suisse Life (Bermuda) Limited: acting for the Plaintiffs in a dispute arising out of a long-running fraud committed by an employee of Credit Suisse.
+The Plaintiffs’ claims succeeded following trial in Bermuda from October to December 2021 and judgment in the sum of over USD600m was upheld after an appeal heard by the Bermuda Court of Appeal over 5 days in December 2022.
+The Defendant’s appeal, and the Plaintiffs’ cross-appeal (on an implied misrepresentation claim which succeeded at first instance), are due to be heard by the Judicial Committee of the Privy Council over 4 days in June 2025.

 Louise has been called to the Bar of the Eastern Caribbean Supreme Court (BVI).